VinayakFia/Obsidian/COMP4920/Assignment 2 - Vinayak Fialok - z5416144.md

 ### 3.1 Ways of explanation
 Grayson discusses 4 models of explanation: the deductive-nomological model, the statistical model, the pragmatic model, and the causal model.
 Grayson primarily expounds on the causal model as "it (has) the most natural fit" (Grayson 2024, p4).

 To explain some event or state $x$ through causal explanation is to specify the causes of $x$.
 Causal explanation itself appears in several forms of which we will discuss constant conjunction and counterfactual.
 In *constant conjunction causal* explanation we say that "(event or state) A causes (event or state) B when the two always occur together" (C. M. Lorkowski).
-This model as discussed by Lorkowskie is not reasonably justified and has at best a "very weak notion of necessity". *Counterfactual causal* explanation takes the form "if A had not occurred, B would not have occurred".
+This model as discussed by Lorkowskie is not reasonably justified and has at best a "very weak notion of necessity". *Counterfactual causal* explanation takes the form:

+Where $c$ and _e_ are two distinct possible events, _e_ _causally depends_ on _c_ if and only if, if _c_ were to occur _e_ would occur; and if _c_ were not to occur _e_ would not occur.

+(Lewis 1973).

 ### 4.1 Explicable simplification of COMPAS
 As mentioned earlier, one approach to making COMPAS explicable is to simplify its reasoning.
 An attempt of this was made by a research team from Berkely using the reasoning of "rule-lists" which are predictive models composed of if-then statements (Angelino et al 2018).
 Reasoning through rule lists is transparent because the reasoning for a decision is easily explicable through causal explanation.
 Let's see an example rule list below: